imballinst/react-bs-datatable/README.md

 ## Next features/improvements

-- [ ] Sortable props for each column instead of globally for every header
+- [ ] Sortable props for each column instead of globally
+- [ ] Filterable props for each column instead of globally
-- [ ] Checkbox for each row
+- [ ] Checkbox for each row (for bulk action)
 - [ ] Language diversity
-- [ ] Custom table classes (now, it's fixed to striped, responsive, and hover)
+- [ ] Custom table classes (it's fixed to striped, responsive, and hover at the moment)
 - [ ] More extensive unit testing
+- [ ] Custom position for filter input field, pagination options, and page navigation

 ## Contributing

 Feel free to contribute by creating issues and/or pull requests.
 I will do my best to address them as fast as I can.

-## License

-Copyright (C) 2017 Try Ajitiono

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.